PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 multiple, shared/public/invalid shape constants, no-prune, signatures, topology, and atomicity cases.
 Validate sequentially, commit and push, and do not create a pull request.

+## Reshape/Transpose collapse ownership extraction: completed state

+The corrected owner now resides in `onnx2tf/tflite_builder/passes/reshape_transpose_collapse_layout.py`.
+Its function and the corrected raw owner at checkpoint `48aae4b0` are each 399 lines and have identical ASTs.
+The central lowerer imports it under the private `_optimize_reshape_transpose_reshape_transpose_to_nhwc_reshape_chains_pass` alias and keeps the historical private name as a one-return wrapper.
+Both production calls remain unchanged.
+The pass module does not import the lowerer.

+Sixteen direct owner/wrapper comparisons cover ordinary static and dynamic metadata, two matches, shared collision-safe and public-output shape clones, public-input, variable, wrong-dtype, quantized, and missing-data rejection, zero-match no-prune, short signatures, reverse topology, a public internal alias, duplicate source producers, and missing output metadata.
+Deep-copied executions produce identical statistics and complete normalized ModelIR state, including buffers, quantization, options, provenance, topology, metadata, lineage, and diagnostics.

+Validation completed sequentially as follows:

+- corrected checkpoint/module AST comparison: exact, 399 lines each;
+- focused safety plus owner/wrapper contract: `50 passed in 0.55s`;
+- focused contract, the five adjacent extracted bridge contracts, and ordered architecture suite: `650 passed in 18.26s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.59s`;
+- targeted Ruff for the new module and focused test, Python compilation, and whitespace checks: passed;
+- the central lowerer retains exactly five pre-existing Ruff findings.

+No real-model conversion or broad direct-suite repeat was added.
+The move is mechanically identical to the corrected checkpoint.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, both ordered runtime calls, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, inventory and characterize the next substantive raw source-order owner before editing it: the 293-line `_optimize_attention_gather_transpose_reshape_cleanup_chains`.
+It currently has only architecture references and no focused public fixture.
+Build focused synthetic ModelIR cases for positive and multiple matches, Gather/Transpose/ Reshape shape and axis constants, metadata, quantization, topology, public boundaries, pruning, fixed point, statistics, and every production-call boundary.
+Record unsafe behavior as strict xfails before correction.
+Keep validation minimal and strictly sequential, commit and push coherent checkpoints, and do not create a pull request.